rollbar/docs/onboarding/spring.md

 # Further Configuration and Java Docs

-If you are interested in learning more about how to configure Rollbar you can reference the doc <a href="https://docs.rollbar.com/docs/spring#configure-the-rollbar-bean" target="_blank" rel="noopener">here</a>.
-Also our Java Docs are available <a href="https://javadoc.io/doc/com.rollbar" target="_blank" rel="noopener">here</a>.
+If you are interested in learning more about how to configure Rollbar you can reference the doc <a href="https://docs.rollbar.com/docs/spring#configure-the-rollbar-bean" target="_blank" rel="noopener">here</a> and the Java Docs <a href="https://javadoc.io/doc/com.rollbar" target="_blank" rel="noopener">here</a>.

 ***